An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG reward--risk ratios

 where $Y_T= (1-\lambda)r_T + \lambda \esg_T$ and $Y_T \sim f(y)$.
 This measure satisfies all four ESG-RRR conditions.

 The proposed formulation assumes a required rate of return and ESG target of zero.
 We can introduce a non-zero target by subtracting a bivariate vector (e.g. the bivariate return of an ESG safe asset $\sa_T = [\rft, \;\rftesg]'$) from the numerator before applying the positive operator and using $\tilde{Y}_T = (1-\lambda)(r_T-\rft) + \lambda (\esg_T-\rftesg)$ in the denominator in place of $Y_T$.
-In such a case, this measure no longer satisfies SI-RM.
+In such a case, this measure no longer satisfies SI-RM. \item \textbf{ESG Omega ratio}.
+Defining $Y_T= (1-\lambda)r_T + \lambda \esg_T$, and $F(y)$ as the cumulative distribution function of $Y_T$, the ESG version of the Omega ratio \citep{keating2002universal} is